Goodbye

 How have you planned this farewell?

-— We've made a sort of wish list with places that are important to us.
-We've wanted to reduce concerts and spread them out better, so that each date makes sense.
-Mallorca had to be there, because we've always had a special connection.
+— We made a kind of wish list with places important to us.
+We wanted to reduce concerts and spread them out better, so that each date makes sense.
+Mallorca had to be there, because we have always had a special connection.

 Would you say your music has evolved since the beginning?